Denis McDonough: Obama administration

 McDonough, seated, third from right in blue shirt, in the Situation Room during the Bin Laden raid.

 McDonough conferring with Obama about the Cairo Speech, with Ben Rhodes, on June 4, 2009.

 After Obama was elected president, McDonough joined the administration as the National Security Council's head of strategic communication.
 He also served as National Security Council chief of staff.

 On October 20, 2010, Obama announced that McDonough would replace Thomas E. Donilon as Deputy National Security Advisor, who had been promoted to succeed General James L. Jones as National Security Advisor.
 McDonough was seen in photos of the White House Situation Room taken during the monitoring of the May 2011 SEAL operation in Pakistan that resulted in the Osama bin Laden's death.

 On January 20, 2013, at the beginning of his second term in office, Obama appointed McDonough his chief of staff.
 In February 2013 McDonough urged lawmakers to quickly confirm Chuck Hagel and John O. Brennan to their posts in Obama's national security team, expressing "grave concern" about the delays.
 McDonough served as White House chief of staff through the end of Obama's second term, which ended on January 20, 2017.

 Return to private life

 In 2017, McDonough joined the Markle Foundation, a nonprofit that aims to "transform America's outdated labor market to reflect the needs of the digital economy," boost employment opportunities, and expand job training for Americans.
 As a senior principal, he worked to grow the organization nationwide and broaden its work with governments such as the state of Colorado, public institutions such as Arizona State University, and private companies such as LinkedIn.

 McDonough is a professor of the practice at Notre Dame's Keough School of Global Affairs and a visiting senior fellow in Carnegie's Technology and International Affairs Program.

+In 2026, McDonough was named as CEO of Feeding America, a non-profit organization of food banks and advocate for policy to ensure food security for all Americans.